 Victoria Price brings her unique story to the national and international stage as an author, inspirational speaker, blogger, designer, artist & art consultant, and interspiritual & interfaith minister.

-Her new inspirational memoir, The Way of Being Lost: A Road Trip to My Truest Self, will be released by Dover Publications/Ixia Press on February 14, 2018.
+Her new inspirational memoir, The Way of Being Lost: A Road Trip to My Truest Self, was released by Dover Publications/Ixia Press on February 14, 2018.

 Following in her father's footsteps, Victoria has become a popular speaker on inspirational topics ranging from the daily practice of joy, how finding your magic word can change your life, living your legacy of yes, wildflowering your way back whole, making peace with our past stories to expand our creative futures, the role of the arts in society, as well as the life of her famous father, Vincent Price, and a range of topics on interior & industrial design.